 Muscle mass can begin to decline as early as age 40, and may progress more rapidly between the ages of 60 and 60.
 A person can lose anywhere from 3 to 8 percent of muscle mass every 10 years.
 While aging is usually the main cause of muscle loss, there are other factors that may contribute to sarcopenia, including living a sedentary lifestyle, poor dietary habits, illness, injury, or other chronic health conditions.

 To prevent muscle loss or rebuild lost muscle, Dr. Ali Ghahary, a family physician in Vancouver, says there are different ways in which you can do this – the most important step being exercise.
 While you may not be able to return to the same level of physical activity that you were once used to prior to developing sarcopenia, you can slowly ease back into it.
 By partaking in low-impact exercise, you prevent your muscles from working too hard too soon, and therefore reduce the risk of injury.
 Examples of low-impact exercise include going for short walks or doing stretching.
+You can find more great examples of workouts to help strengthen your back here.
 If you feel pain at any time during physical activity then it’s important that you stop and take a break.